 A simple ‘refresh’ of your session page will bring you directly to your next session.

 When a tutor closes a session, it takes a few seconds for the feedback popup to load.
 Then if you have another session directly after, you have to wait another few seconds for the ‘go to your session’ popup, and this all adds up to at least 30 seconds of lost time between sessions.
-However, if you wait until exactly the 30’ countdown and then hit ‘refresh’, you will be automatically transferred to your next session, all in the span of about 4 seconds!
+However, if you wait until the timer gets past the end of the session (00:30:01 or later for a single session, 01:00:01 or later for a back-to-back session) and then hit ‘refresh’, you will be automatically transferred to your next session.

 5. Someone starts hearing their voice echo

 The OTHER person needs to refresh.
 I’m sure it has happened in the past that out of nowhere, either you or your student can hear a terrible echo of their own voice.
 Here’s a trick- it’s not the echoing person that has to refresh, but the non-echo person.
+The echo they hear is their voice coming back from your computer (or vice versa).
 So the next time your student complains of an echo, make sure that YOU do a quick refresh and it should all be fine.

 6. Open articles, videos, other resources in another WINDOW rather than a tab